ipums/simple-api-shiny-app/README.md

 # simple-api-shiny-app

-This repository hosts the shiny app demoed for PSU workshop on API.
+This repository hosts the shiny app demoed for PSU workshop on APIs.

 IPUMS data can not be re-distributed, so this app takes advantage of new API functionality of `ipumsr` to create a portable yet secure way to share and explore data.